Welcome to Chemical Engineering (ChE) at Mizzou!

 Chemical Engineering Degree Programs

 Established in 1906, MU Chemical Engineering has a long-standing commitment to provide quality undergraduate and graduate education.
-Our department serves the discipline well by providing state of the art research facilities in many cutting-edge fields including batteries, biochemical engineering, biointegrated electronics biomaterials, carbon, ceramics, catalysis, corrosion, electrochemistry, environmental sciences, ionic liquids, materials science, computational modeling & simulation, nanomaterials, nuclear materials, polymers, process engineering, separations, solar energy and surface science.
+The Department of Biomedical, Biological and Chemical Engineering serves the discipline well by providing state of the art research facilities in many cutting-edge fields including batteries, biochemical engineering, biointegrated electronics biomaterials, carbon, ceramics, catalysis, corrosion, electrochemistry, environmental sciences, ionic liquids, materials science, computational modeling & simulation, nanomaterials, nuclear materials, polymers, process engineering, separations, solar energy and surface science.

 In Chemical Engineering, we offer a bachelor’s degree (B.S.
 Chemical Engineering) with three optional emphasis areas: Biochemical, Environmental and Materials.
 We also offer a master’s degree program and a doctoral program.

 Our alumni are the ultimate expression of Mizzou Engineering.
 Join our alumni community and connect with Chemical Engineering graduates.